-WALLS: The main walls are of a stone construction having a pointed finish.
+Walls: The main walls are of a stone construction having a pointed finish.

-ROOF: The main roof is pitched clad with tiles.
+Roof: The main roof to the building is of a complex pitched and flat design.
+Pitched roof details are clad with slates.
+There are additional flat roof details to the building which are overlaid in metal and bitumen sheeting.
+Dormer window projections have flat roof details overlaid in metalwork.
 There are flat roof details to bay window formations, these were not visible for inspection.